 London, 12 July: The British Academy of Film and Television Arts (BAFTA) has today announced the winners of the 2014 BAFTA Young Game Designers competition at a glittering awards ceremony at BAFTA’s Headquarters, 195 Piccadilly in London.
 The winners, chosen by a jury of industry experts and celebrity gamers, are:

-• 16 year-old Rhianna Hawkins, from Taunton in Somerset, winner of the Game Concept Award - for the best written idea for a new game - for her game Rhianna is the first female winner of a BAFTA Young Game Designers award.
+• 16 year-old Rhianna Hawkins, from Taunton in Somerset, winner of the Game Concept Award – for the best written idea for a new game – for her game _Tomatos Role._ Rhianna is the first female winner of a BAFTA Young Game Designers award.

-• 15 year-old Adam Oliver from Warwick in the West Midlands, winner of the Game Making Award - for a game made using computer software - for his game This is the third time that Adam has reached the final stages of the competition, having made the top 10 for the Game Concept Award in 2010 and 2011.
+• 15 year-old Adam Oliver from Warwick in the West Midlands, winner of the Game Making Award – for a game made using computer software – for his game _AlienX._ This is the third time that Adam has reached the final stages of the competition, having made the top 10 for the Game Concept Award in 2010 and 2011.

 Now in its fourth year, the BAFTA Young Game Designers initiative aims to inspire the game designers and game-makers of the future by giving 11-16 year-olds the chance to design and create their own game and develop it with industry professionals.

 For the first time this year, the winners were named at a special ceremony attended by all the finalists, their families and leading figures in the games industry.
-Singer-songwriter Conor Maynard presented Adam with the Game Making Award whilst magician and star of ITV2’s Ben Hanlin presented Rhianna the Game Concept Award, and treated the audience to some of his signature tricks.
+Singer-songwriter Conor Maynard presented Adam with the Game Making Award whilst magician and star of ITV2’s _Tricked_ Ben Hanlin presented Rhianna the Game Concept Award, and treated the audience to some of his signature tricks.

 The event was hosted by Ross Hornby (djh3max), Chris Trott (Trottimus) and Alex Smith (Alsmiffy), gaming filmmakers from YouTube sensation Hat Films, part of the hugely popular Yogscast network.